mdeib/berkeley-deep-RL-pytorch-solutions/hw3/README.md

 ![Comparison](results/Q3-init/init_pong_comp.png)

-Using this weight initialization seems to provide a big learning advantage at first, bu tdoes not seem to lead to any long term improvements.
-It is however most likley still worth it to use this improved initilization in place of Pytorch's default for other DQN runs.
+Using this weight initialization seems to provide a big learning advantage at first, but does not seem to lead to any long term improvements.
+It is however most likley still worth it to use this improved initilization in place of Pytorch's default for future DQN runs.

 ## Question 4